Minority Business Enterprise Initiative

 If the apparent awardee fails to return each completed document within the required time, the Procurement Officer may determine that the apparent awardee is not responsible and, therefore, is not eligible for the contract award.
 If the contract has already been awarded, the award is voidable.

-During the life of the contract, successful vendors are required to submit a report of MBE activity and MBE payment documentation by the tenth of each month for the previous calendar month.
-These reports are to be submitted even in months when there was no MBE activity.
+During the life of the contract, successful vendors and their MBE subcontractors are required to submit a Minority Business Enterprise (MBE) Monthly Report indicating the work performed by the MBE subcontractors and MBE payment activities.
+A MBE Monthly Report is due for each calendar month that the contract is in effect, whether or not payment activity has taken place.
+The forms are due in the OFP office by the tenth of the month and are to cover activity in the previous month.
+The forms will be sent electronically to the successful vendor and the MBE subcontractor on the 25th of each month as an excel document and should be returned to email@example.com in the same format.
+Both the successful vendor and the MBE subcontractors are held accountable for timely reporting and are encouraged to provide verification of payment documentation as requested.
 Vendors are required by State Finance and Procurement Article §15-226 and COMAR 21.10.
 08 to pay undisputed MBE payments within ten (10) days of receipt of progress or final payments by the State.
 Vendors are held accountable for prompt payments and are encouraged to pay MBE subcontractors as required.

 Recent changes in State procurement law and policies have made it unambiguous that the documentation of payments to MBE subcontractors is a high priority for the State.
 MBE payment verification has become a critical area of concern.
 Therefore, the Maryland Port Administration's efforts to track, monitor, and verify reported payments to MBE subcontractors have taken on a new energy.
 COMAR 21.10.08 sets forth the obligations of the prime contractor and subcontractors, and the remedies for delinquency or nonpayment of undisputed amounts on State contracts.
 MBE subcontractors are encouraged to communicate to the Office of Fair Practices, the MBE program administrators at MPA, any problems, concerns or late payments of undisputed amounts.